marcodondo97/WordpressTheme-Foodside/README.md

 - Form to search posts (or food recipes);

-- The section for the recents post
+- The section for the recent posts;

 - The section horizontal scrollable to search the categories.

 I also created two page custom:

-1. About page: to display the writers of the blog (authors.php),
+1. About page: to display the writers of the blog (authors.php):

 2. Contact page: to display contact form to send message to admin (contact.php), this page works thanks to SMTP protocol, check your hosting service enabled this service.